Triple-I Showcase Dropped 40 Indie Games in One Shot

 The headliners were spread across the full runtime rather than front-loaded, which kept the pacing sharp.
 STARSEEKER: Astroneer Expeditions was one of the bigger surprises, a new game set in the Astroneer universe from System Era Softworks with a focus on cooperative expeditions.
 A PC and console beta was announced, with an Early Access date of June 8.
 Given how much goodwill Astroneer built up over its long Early Access run, that one has real legs.

-Graveyard Keeper 2 got a world premiere with gameplay, and to celebrate the announcement, the original Graveyard Keeper was made free on Steam and consoles for a limited time.
-Credit where it's due: that's a smart, consumer-friendly move that costs the studio relatively little and earns a lot of goodwill.
+Graveyard Keeper 2 got a world premiere with gameplay, and to celebrate the announcement, the original Graveyard Keeper was made free on Steam and consoles for a limited time. that's a smart, consumer-friendly move that costs the studio relatively little and earns a lot of goodwill.
 More studios should take notes.
 Klei Entertainment showed up twice, once with Away Team, a multiplayer follow-up to Oxygen Not Included, and again with a Don't Starve world premiere called Don't Starve Elsewhere, which I already covered separately.

 On the horror side, which is always where my attention goes first, Shift At Midnight got a release date reveal with a demo available now on Steam, and Neverway shadowdropped its prologue alongside a release window.
 Neverway is being described as a horror Stardew Valley-like, which is either going to be exactly what it sounds like or something far weirder.
 Either way, I'm in.
 Crop, the world premiere from 11 bit Studios, framed itself as a dark farming thriller where you've been abducted and bound to a dying farm.
 That's a premise I haven't seen before, and 11 bit Studios has earned enough trust with Frostpunk and This War of Mine that I'm not treating it as a gimmick.

-Far Far West is worth flagging specifically because the developers went out of their way to confirm it has no seasonal passes or microtransactions despite being a multiplayer co-op horde shooter.
+Far Far West specifically because the developers went out of their way to confirm it has no seasonal passes or microtransactions despite being a multiplayer co-op horde shooter.
 In 2026, that still needs to be said out loud, and the fact that they said it unprompted suggests they know their audience.
 Solarpunk, developed by just two people, revealed a June 8 release date after reaching one million wishlists on Steam.
 That's the kind of number most AAA marketing teams would be happy with.

 The showcase also included shadowdrops, which is always the most satisfying part of any event.
 CloverPit's Unholy Fusion DLC and Final Sentence both went live the same day they were announced.
 No waiting, no "coming soon", no battle pass to unlock the content you just watched a trailer for.
 Just: here it is, go play it.

 There's a full Q&A available if you want to go deeper on specific titles, and the complete showcase VOD is up for anyone who wants to watch it in full rather than read a list.
-But the real question is whether Triple-I can sustain this momentum.
+But whether Triple-I can sustain this momentum.
 Forty games in one show is impressive.
 Doing it again next year, with the same quality bar, is what turns an event into an institution.
 Based on what they put together this time, I wouldn't bet against them.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.